scottincrypto/dune-rari-fuse-assets/README.md

 3. Set up Brownie Environment

-Configure .env file the rari_fuse_sql folder with an Infura or Alchemy API ID, and an etherscan API id:
+Configure .env file in the rari_fuse_sql folder with an Infura or Alchemy API ID, and an etherscan API id:

 ```
 export ETHERSCAN_TOKEN=<your etherscan api id>